Box 8482, Pelham NY 10803

 1990: First to use alternate time controls and multiple round options with alternate playing schedules in Swiss tournaments.
 Previously, some other organizers had offered only the choice of round one Friday night or Saturday morning.
 CCA expanded player options dramatically to allow players to compete even if they could not spare all or most of the weekend.
 For instance, the World Open now offers the choice of 7-day, 5-day, 4-day or 3-day schedules, with the convenient 3-day made possible by playing the first five rounds at a Game/45 time control.

 1990: Held the Vermont Resort Open, the first USCF rated tournament in Vermont since 1979.
-CCA has held many tournaments in Vermont since, resulting in the USCF membership of that state more than quadrupling since 1990.
+This was followed by many other CCA tournaments in the state.

 1991: Originated the National Scholastic K-12 Grade Championships.
 Some expressed skepticism as to whether this would be a "real national," but it drew 340 players from 10 USCF regions the first year and has since expanded to over 1500 players, and many states have copied the format.
 Like the other national scholastics, it is now controlled by USCF.